oicr-gsi/star/README.md

 ###Decider Parameters
 Arguments to the decider

-Inout/Output:
+Input/Output:
-        manual-output	Specifies how the output subtree is created (random number subdirectories created or not)	No	FALSE index-dir	This should be supplied each time, the indexes are located in /.mounts/labs/PDE/data/reference/hg19_random/star{star version}/ directory	Yes template-type	It is recommended to use WT, MR and other RNAseq template type(s)	No output-dir	subdirectory for outputting the results, will be created automatically if does not exist	No	seqware-results output-prefix	where do we want the results	No	./ queue	SGE queue, normally not set but for STAR we need a queue that would be able to reserve multi-core nodes for parallel processing	No manual-output	Provision files into directory subtree with randomly named subdirectory (when set to FALSE)	No	FALSE verbose	Request more to output more information when running the Decider	No	FALSE
+        manual-output   Specifies how the output subtree is created (random number subdirectories created or not) index-dir       This should be supplied each time template-type   It is recommended to use WT, MR and other RNAseq template type(s) output-dir      subdirectory for outputting the results, will be created automatically if does not exist output-prefix   where do we want the results queue           SGE queue, normally not set but for STAR we need a queue that would be able to reserve multi-core nodes for parallel processing manual-output   Provision files into directory subtree with randomly named subdirectory (when set to FALSE)
+        verbose         Request more to output more information when running the Decider

 STAR Parameters:
-        star-aln-threads	Threads (Cores) allocated to STAR job star-aln-mem-mb	Memory in Mb allocated to STAR SeqWare job	No	16000 additionalStarParams	User may supply additional STAR parameters	No
+        star-aln-threads      integer  Threads (Cores) allocated to STAR job star-aln-mem-mb       integer  Memory in Mb allocated to STAR SeqWare job additionalStarParams  string   User may supply additional STAR parameters

-        read1-adapter-trim      string      Adapter trimming: i.e. TruSeq Universal Adapter (AGATCGGAAGAGCGGTTCAGCAGGAATGCCGAGACCG) read2-adapter-trim      string      Adapter trimming: i.e. TruSeq Universal Adapter (AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT)
+        read1-adapter-trim    string  Adapter trimming
+                                      i.e. TruSeq Universal Adapter (AGATCGGAAGAGCGGTTCAGCAGGAATGCCGAGACCG)
+        read2-adapter-trim    string  Adapter trimming
+                                      i.e. TruSeq Universal Adapter (AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT)

 Read Group Data:
         rg-platform-unit    PU in Read Group annotation